-Mr Geoffrey Kempler Executive Chairman and Chief Executive Officer Appointed to the Board 11 November 1997 Last Elected by shareholders 17 November 2004 Qualifications B.Sc.
+Mr Geoffrey Kempler Executive Chairman and Chief Executive Officer

+Appointed to the Board: 11 November 1997 Last Elected by shareholders: 17 November 2004 Qualifications: B.Sc.
 Grad.
 Dip.
 App.
 Soc.
+Psych

-Psych Experience Mr Kempler has served as Chairman of our Board of Directors since November 1997, between November 1997 and August 2004 he served as our Chief Executive Officer, and in June 2005 he again assumed the position of Chief Executive Officer.
+Experience: Mr Kempler has served as Chairman of our Board of Directors since November 1997, between November 1997 and August 2004 he served as our Chief Executive Officer, and in June 2005 he again assumed the position of Chief Executive Officer.
 Mr Kempler is one of the founders of our Company.
 Mr Kempler is a qualified psychologist.
-Mr Kempler, who has extensive experience in investment and business development, has been responsible for the implementation of our strategic plan and Interest in Change and Outland the commercialisation of our technology.
-Interest in Shares and Options 17,811,000 ordinary shares and 4,000,000 options over Committees ordinary shares Nil Current or Former Directorships held in Nil other listed entities within the last 3 years
+Mr Kempler, who has extensive experience in investment and business development, has been responsible for the implementation of our strategic plan and the commercialisation of our technology.

+Interest in Shares and Options: 17,811,000 ordinary shares and 4,000,000 options over ordinary shares